Frédéric-Vincent Lebbe: Life and works

-Lebbe was born on 19 August 1877 in Ghent, Belgium into a devout Catholic family.
-His father was Flemish a public notary, and his mother was of half French and half English descent.
-He was the eldest son and was baptized under the name Frédéric.
-When he was 11 years old, he read about the martyrdom of French Catholic missionary Jean-Gabriel Perboyre, a member of the Lazarists, in Wuchang, China in 1840, inspiring him want to become a missionary in China.
-In 1895, in Paris, Lebbe entered the Lazarist order.
-While Lebbe was a seminary student in 1900, the Boxer Rebellion occurred in China, and the Belgian missionary Ferdinand Hamer was martyred in Inner Mongolia.
-Lebbe nonetheless decided to go to China to promote Catholicism.
+Frédéric Lebbe was born on 19 August 1877 in Ghent, Belgium into a devout Catholic family as the first of seven children.
+His father was a Belgian of Flemish French and Flemish Belgian descent who worked as a lawyer and bookbinder.
+His mother was English and a convert to Catholicism who sought to develop a sense of Catholic spirituality and justice in the Lebbe children.
+When Frédéric was 11 years old, he read about the martyrdom of French Catholic missionary Jean-Gabriel Perboyre, a member of the Lazarists, in China in 1840, inspiring him tell his mother he was "going to be a [Lazarist] and go to China to be martyred."